Tron: Legacy: Plot

-Against his father's wishes, Sam returns to Clu's territory to find Zuse, a program who can provide safe passage to the Portal.
-At the End of Line Club, the owner reveals himself to be Zuse, then betrays Sam to Clu's guards.
-In the resulting fight, Flynn rescues his son, but Quorra is injured and Zuse gains possession of Flynn's disc.
-Zuse attempts to bargain with Clu over the disc, but Clu betrays him and destroys the club along with Zuse.
-Flynn and Sam stow away aboard a "Solar Sailer" transport program, where Kevin restores Quorra and reveals her to be the last surviving ISO.
+Against his father's wishes, Sam returns to Clu's territory and encounters one of the Sirens, Gem, to help find Zuse, a program who can provide safe passage to the Portal.
+At the End of Line Club, the owner, Castor, reveals himself to be Zuse, then betrays Sam to Clu's guards.
+In the resulting fight, Kevin rescues his son, but Quorra's arm is damaged and Castor gains possession of Flynn's disc.
+Castor attempts to bargain with Clu over the disc, but Clu instead destroys the club along with Castor and Gem.
+Kevin and Sam stow away aboard a "Solar Sailer" transport program, where Flynn repairs Quorra and reveals her to be the last surviving ISO.

 The transport is intercepted by Clu's warship.
-As a diversion, Quorra allows herself to be captured by Rinzler, whom Flynn recognizes as Tron, not killed by Clu but rather reprogrammed.
-Sam reclaims Flynn's disc and rescues Quorra, while Flynn takes control of a Light Fighter.
+As a diversion, Quorra allows herself to be captured by Rinzler, whom Kevin recognizes as Tron, not killed by Clu but rather reprogrammed.
+Sam reclaims Flynn's disc and rescues Quorra, while Kevin takes control of a Light Fighter.
 Clu, Rinzler, and several guards pursue the trio in Light Jets.
-Rinzler remembers his past as Tron and deliberately collides with Clu's Light Jet, then falls into the Sea of Simulation below.
-Clu confronts the others at the Portal, where Flynn reintegrates with his digital duplicate, destroying Clu along with himself, while Quorra – having switched discs with Flynn – gives Flynn's disc to Sam and they escape together to the real world as the ensuing explosion from Flynn's sacrifice levels the Sea of Simulation.
-In Flynn's arcade, Sam backs up and deactivates the system.
+Rinzler remembers his past as Tron and deliberately collides with Clu's Light Jet to save Flynn.
+Clu, enraged by Rinzler betraying him, fights Rinzler in midair, taking his spare baton to spawn another Light Jet.
+Rinzler plunges in to the Sea of Simulation.
+Clu confronts the others at the Portal, but Kevin reintegrates with his digital duplicate, destroying Clu along with himself.
+Quorra – having switched discs with Kevin – gives Flynn's disc to Sam, and they escape together to the real world as the ensuing explosion from Kevin's sacrifice destroys Clu's warship and levels the area around the Portal.

+In Flynn's Arcade, Sam backs up and deactivates the system.
 He then tells a waiting Alan that he plans to retake control of ENCOM, naming Alan chairman of the board.
-Sam departs on his motorcycle with Quorra, and she witnesses her first real sunrise.
+Sam departs on his motorcycle with Quorra as the sun rises.